anastaseleon/ABC_Analysis/README.md

 6. **Open and Run the Jupyter Notebooks**
    - Navigate to the `notebooks/` directory and open the Jupyter notebooks to follow a detailed step-by-step analysis.

-7. **Review the Visuals**
-   - Explore the `visuals/` directory to view static images of the Power BI dashboards.

-## Contributing

-We welcome contributions!
-Please feel free to fork the repository and submit pull requests.
-You can also open an issue if you find any bugs or have suggestions for improvements.

 ## License